cloudnative-pg/cloudnative-pg/docs/src/storage.md

 cluster-example-3   1/1     Running   0          2m10s
 ```

-To recreate the cluster using different PVCs, you can edit the cluster definition to disable
+To re-create the cluster using different PVCs, you can edit the cluster
-`resizeInUseVolumes`, and then recreate every instance in a different PVC.
+definition to disable `resizeInUseVolumes`.
+Then re-create every instance in a
+different PVC.

-As an example, to recreate the storage for `cluster-example-3` you can:
+For example, re-create the storage for `cluster-example-3`:

 ```
 $ kubectl delete pvc/cluster-example-3 pod/cluster-example-3
 ```

 !!!
 Important
-    In case you have created a dedicated WAL volume, both PVCs will have to be deleted during this process.
+    If you created a dedicated WAL volume, both PVCs must be deleted during
-    Additionally, the same procedure applies in case you want to regenerate the WAL volume PVC, which can be done
+    this process.
+The same procedure applies if you want to regenerate the WAL
-    by disabling `resizeInUseVolumes` also for the `.spec.walStorage` section.
+    volume PVC.
+You can do this by also disabling `resizeInUseVolumes` for the
+    `.spec.walStorage` section.

-For example (in case a PVC dedicated to WAL storage is present):
+For example, if a PVC dedicated to WAL storage is present:

 ```
 $ kubectl delete pvc/cluster-example-3 pvc/cluster-example-3-wal pod/cluster-example-3
 ```

-Having done that, the operator will orchestrate the creation of another replica with a
+Having done that, the operator orchestrates creating another replica with a
 resized PVC:

 ```